justynazander/SmartEmergencyResponse/README.md

 - Open two additional MATLABs.
 - Go to APPS tab in MATLAB in each of the MATLAB sessions​.
 - Click the icons:
-        ​'SERS server' app in the first MATLAB session.
+     'SERS server' app in the first MATLAB session.
-        ​'SERS optimization' app in the second MATLAB session.
+     'SERS optimization' app in the second MATLAB session.
-        ​'SERS requests' app in the third MATLAB session.
+     'SERS requests' app in the third MATLAB session.
      'SERS stop' app cleans up when you stop SERS functionalities in your MATLABs.

 ===========================================
 Copyright (c) 2014, The MathWorks, Inc.